Use Regenerate to fix or smooth out any jumpy, abrupt, or awkward audio

 You won’t be able to use Regenerate if:

-- You edited the script and don’t have access to the speaker’s AI voice.
+• You edited the script and don’t have access to a Speaker's voice.